 It turned out to be very easy to travel around China.
 Apart from one long taxi queue in Shanghai due to heavy rain, I did not stand in a single queue in this land of 1,4 billion people.

 I encountered no security or safety problems, no hassle, and I was not stopped by anyone in uniform although I took 6.000+ photos.

 Instead, I was met with wonderful kindness everywhere, invited home to some people, invited out to magnificent restaurants by others.
-Some took interest in my SPAR project (I had brought a Chinese project description with me); people took me to museums, galleries, silk factories, beautiful places, or around to old quarters of their city or to brand new high-tech science and research hubs such as in Shenzhen.
+Some took interest in my SPAR project (I had brought a project description with me in Chinese); people took me to museums, galleries, silk factories, beautiful places, or around to old quarters of their city or to brand new high-tech science and research hubs such as in Shenzhen.

 Artists gave me original calligraphic works that I fit into the installation, others helped me find shops with old books and artefacts that I wanted to explore but had never found without their help.
-A young robot designer donated two brand new AI robots to the installation.
+Upon hearing about my installation, a young robot designer donated two brand new AI robots to it.

 I also had the opportunity to visit, over two days, an old-type paper producing mill in the Anhui province – a visit I shall never forget because of the beauty of the place and the overwhelming hospitality of its owner.

-So, producing SPAR already became an inter-cultural, win-win experience before it arrived in Venice.
+So, producing SPAR already became an inter-cultural, win-win experience before the installation arrived in Venice.